WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 The LDC manages or assists with the following Revolving Loan Funds:

-• I-69 Regional Development Corporation Revolving Loan Fund: The fund offers small businesses financing of up to $500,000 for fixed asset or working capital in cooperation with the lending community.
+I-69 Regional Development Corporation Revolving Loan Fund: This fund offers small businesses financing of up to $500,000 for fixed asset or working capital in cooperation with the lending community.
 The interest rate and term are flexible depending on the financing request.
 More info

-• I-69 Regional Development Corporation USDA Revolving Loan Fund: The fund is tailored to fit prospective expansion of an existing or new business for fixed assets or working capital.
-Loan amount, term and insterest rate are flexible.
+I-69 Regional Development Corporation USDA Revolving Loan Fund: The fund is tailored to fit prospective expansion of an existing or new business for fixed assets or working capital, with flexible loan amounts, terms, and interest rates.

-• City of Lapeer TIFA Revolving Loan Fund: Loans are available for up to $100,000 at a rate of 2% below New York Prime with a minimum rate of 4%.
-The loan terms range from 36 months for working capital and up to ten years for real estate.
+City of Lapeer TIFA Revolving Loan Fund: Loans are available for up to $100,000 at a rate of 2% below New York Prime, with a minimum rate of 4%.
+The loan terms range from 36 months for working capital to up to ten years for real estate.

-• USDA Rural Development Grants and Loans: The US Department of Agriculture (USDA) has several grant and loan programs available to foster business development.
-LDC can assist in determining eligibility.
+USDA Rural Development Grants and Loans: The US Department of Agriculture (USDA) has several grant and loan programs available to foster business development.
+The LDC can assist in determining eligibility.

-Lapeer County is situated within 500 miles of one third of the U.S. population and is less than one hour from Ontario, Canada's largest province.
+Lapeer County is strategically located within 500 miles of one third of the U.S. population and is less than one hour from Ontario, Canada's largest province, making it an ideal location for both business and leisure.
+When considering Lapeer taxes, potential residents and businesses find it appealing due to its accessibility and economic advantages.

 Highways

-Interstate I-69, Lapeer County's main east-west freeway, provides a major transportation network to both Canadian and Midwest markets.
-It begins at the U.S. Canadian border, less than one hour from Lapeer County.
-The freeway connects Imlay City, the City of Lapeer and continues westward, passing nearby Flint Bishop International Airport.
-I-69 ties into Michigan's transportation system by intersecting with I-75, 20 miles east in Flint and I-94, 40 miles west in Port Huron.
-North-South highway transportation is provided by M-24 and M-53.
-Both State highways intersect with I-69 and travel through major metropolitan areas.
+Interstate I-69, Lapeer County's main east-west freeway, plays a crucial role in connecting both Canadian and Midwest markets.
+It begins at the U.S.-Canadian border, less than one hour from Lapeer County, facilitating efficient transportation.
+The freeway connects Imlay City, the City of Lapeer, and continues westward, passing near Flint Bishop International Airport.
+I-69 integrates with Michigan's transportation network by intersecting with I-75, 20 miles east in Flint, and I-94, 40 miles west in Port Huron.
+North-south highway transportation is provided by M-24 and M-53, which intersect with I-69 and pass through major metropolitan areas.

 Driving Distance and Times to Selected Locations